-Improvements and recalculations made in the Waste sector have resulted in a 0.1 per cent (5.8 kt CO2-e) increase in emissions in 1990 and a 0.8 per cent (32.1 kt CO2-e) decrease in emissions in 2017 (figure 10.1.6).
-Minor improvements and corrections have been made to the Waste sector in the 2020 submission, including responses to findings resulting from expert review team reviews.
-The most significant changes to emissions are in the Unmanaged waste disposal sites and Domestic wastewater source categories.
+Improvements and recalculations made in the Waste sector have resulted in a 4.6 per cent (179.2 kt $CO_2$ -e) increase in emissions in 1990 and a 7.3 per cent (278.3 kt $CO_2$ -e) increase in emissions in 2016 (figure 10.1.6).
+Numerous improvements and corrections have been made to the Waste sector in the 2019 submission, including responses to findings resulting from expert review team reviews.
+The most significant changes are in the Managed waste disposal sites source category.
+Together, these changes have resulted in a recalculation of most categories.